kammitama5/kammitama5.github.io/_posts/2018-10-4-Thursday-October-4th.md

 ## Things....
 - I signed up for a sailing race for women (I took part a year ago, also!).
 It will have to be the Sunday one, as my Saturdays are booked working with my team on the application.
+  I had to cancel two longer sailing trips, but they're pretty understanding and told me to let them know how things are going.
+The race though..I have to do that, and it's just one day.
+  It energizes me and helps me focus my energy on the water on my one task.
+It's good for me.
 - Next week, I also have the GSoC dinner in San Francisco.
 I scored a $50 ticket so I decided to fly back to LA (but take the bus there).
 - My work is kind enough to let me fill in the work hours I'm missing, so I've been doing that,